CloudNativeJS/cloud-health/README.md

 ## Using Cloud Health

-Cloud Health allows you to register promises which are executed during the three phases of your application, and allows you to call `getStatus()` to return a promise which resolves to whether the application is `STARTING`, `UP`, `DOWN`, `STOPPING` or `STOPPED`.
+Cloud Health allows you to register promises which are executed during the three phases of your application, and allows you to call `getLivenessStatus()`, `getReadinessStatus()`, or a combined `getStatus()` to return a promise which resolves to whether the application is `STARTING`, `UP`, `DOWN`, `STOPPING` or `STOPPED`.

-1. At startup for "readiness"
+1. At startup for "startup"
- Promises that are created as part of a `ReadinessCheck` and registered using `registerReadinessCheck` are executed at startup and can be used to execute any code that must complete before your application is ready.
-If the startup promises are still running, calls to `getStatus()` return `STARTING`.
+ Promises that are created as part of a `StartupCheck` and registered using `registerStartupCheck` are executed at startup and can be used to execute any code that must complete before your application is ready.
+If the startup promises are still running, calls to `getLivenessStatus()`, `getReadinessStatus()`, and `getStatus()`,  return `STARTING`.
 Once the promises complete, `DOWN` is reported if there were any failures, or the "liveness" promises are then executed.

 2. At runtimes for "liveness"
- Promises that are created as part of a `LivenessCheck` and registered using `registerLivenessCheck` are executed on calls to `getStatus()`.
+ Promises that are created as part of a `LivenessCheck` and registered using `registerLivenessCheck` are executed on calls to `getLiveness()` and `getStatus()`.
 These can be used to ensure that the application is still running correctly.
 If no promises are registered, or the complete successfully, `UP` is reported.
 If there are any failures, `DOWN` is reported.

+3. At runtime for "readiness"
+ Promises that are created as part of a `ReadinessCheck` and registered using `registerReadinessCheck` are executed on calls to `getReadinessStatus()` and `getStatus()`.
+These can be used to ensure that the application is still running correctly.
+If no promises are registered, or the complete successfully, `UP` is reported.
+If there are any failures, `DOWN` is reported.

-3. On a `SIGTERM` signal for shutdown
+4. On a `SIGTERM` signal for shutdown
  Promises that are created as part of a `ShutdownCheck` and registered using `registerShutdownCheck` are executed when the process receives a `SIGTERM` making it possible to clean up any resources used by the application.
-If the shutdown promises are still running, calls to `getStatus()` return `STOPPING`.
+If the shutdown promises are still running, calls to `getReadinessStatus()`, `getLivenessStatus()` and `getStatus()` return `STOPPING`.
 Once the promises complete, `STOPPED` is reported.

+#### Readiness vs. Liveness

+Liveness and readiness checks are executed in the same way but are executed independently (based on calls to `getLivenessStatus()` or `getReadinessStatus()`) or together (based on calls to `getStatus()`).

+The difference between liveness and readiness is intended to be purpose: readiness should be used to denote whether an application is "ready" to receive requests, and liveness should be used to denote whether an application is "live" (vs. in a state where it should be restarted.

 ### Using Cloud Health with Node.js
 1. Set up a HealthChecker: